iansAToasificationDOTorg/SourceEditor/Rules.md

 lines 1 through 5 of files

 The comments in
-lines 1 to 4 define file details
+lines 1 to 4 define details

 Line 1
 defines doctype or tag